async-profiler/async-profiler/docs/ProfilingModes.md

 ### Multi-Event Profiling with the --all Flag

-The `--all` parameter offers a convenient way to simultaneously enable a broad, predefined collection of common profiling events.
+The `--all` parameter offers a way to simultaneously enable predefined collection of common profiling events.
 By default, using `--all` activates profiling for `cpu`, `wall`, `alloc`, `live`, `lock` and `nativemem`.

 **Important Consideration**

-While the `--all` flag can be useful for initial exploratory analysis or development environments to get a wide overview, it may not be desirable to enable this in production (especially for continuous profiling).
-Users should ideally select carefully what to profile and with what settings.
+While the `--all` flag can be useful for development environments to get a wide overview, it is not recommended to enable this in production (especially for continuous profiling).
+Users should select carefully what to profile and with what settings.

 **Sample command:**